 Aaron Kula, music director and accordion, is an active performer, educator, composer and conductor.
-His lifelong interest in Classical, Jazz and Folk music led him to form the award-winning KCO (Klezmer Company Orchestra) in 1997, which performs and blends repertoire from each of these genres.
-Maestro Kula conducted the Florida Atlantic University (FAU) orchestra for six years before being appointed the first Director of Music Performance and Education at FAU Libraries in 2003.
-His interdisciplinary activities at the University include performing, archiving, and directing the annual Kultur Festival.
-He often lectures about the library's diverse and historical print music archives and leads educational workshops and master classes.
-Kula has recorded four CDs with KCO, using vintage melodies from the archives as source material for his new compositions.
-In 2011, the Library of Congress selected his CD Beyond the Tribes to be included in its national music archives.
-Kula served on the conducting faculty at New England Conservatory (NEC) in Boston, where he conducted high school and college orchestras from 1986 to 2012.
-Previously he served on the faculties of Boston University and the Chautauqua Music School in New York and guest conducted the Boston Ballet, Miami City Ballet, Erie (Pa) Civic Ballet, Boston Conservatory Symphony, Santa Fe Symphony and Chorus, Boca Raton Sinfonia and New Hampshire Ballet.
-He has worked with renowned artists including Yo-Yo Ma, Richard Stoltzman, Hakan Hagegard and members of the Boston Symphony Orchestra and has led many international orchestra tours with NEC, Harvard and Stanford universities.
-He has also performed with New World Symphony in Miami and served as a consultant for the Klezmer exhibit at the Musical Instrument Museum in Phoenix.
+His lifelong interest in Classical, Jazz and Folk music led him to form the award-winning Klezmer Company Orchestra at FAU Libraries where he serves as Director of Music Performance and Education.
+Kula's interdisciplinary activities at the University include performing, archiving music, and directing the annual Kultur Festival and the Spirit of America Festival.
+He regularly lectures about the library's historical print music archives and leads educational workshops and performance master classes.
+His innovative work has been recognized by the Library of Congress and in 2011 his CD Beyond the Tribes was selected to be included in its national music archives.
+Kula served on the conducting faculty at New England Conservatory (NEC) in Boston from 1986 to 2012.
+In July 2014, he was invited by the International Association of Music Libraries (IAML) to present a paper in Antwerp, Belgium about his Shelf-to-Stage activities at FAU.
+While touring Canada with KCO in August 2014, Kula presented a lecture titled Black Sabbath: Blues & Jews at the Ashkenaz Festival in Toronto.
+Previously he served on the faculties of Boston University and the Chautauqua Music School in New York and appeared as guest conductor of the Boston Ballet, Miami City Ballet, Erie (Pa) Civic Ballet, Boston Conservatory Symphony, Santa Fe Symphony, Sinfonia Boca Raton, and New Hampshire Ballet.
+He has worked with renowned artists including Yo-Yo Ma, and has led numerous international orchestra tours with NEC, Harvard and Stanford universities.
+As an accordionist, he has appeared with the New World Symphony in Miami and served as a consultant for the Klezmer exhibit at the Musical Instrument Museum in Phoenix from 2009-2011.
 Maestro Kula holds a Bachelor of Arts in music theory and Judaic studies from the University of Minnesota and a Master of Music in theory and conducting with Distinction in Performance from New England Conservatory of Music.

 Chaim Rubinov, trumpet, flugelhorn, and arranger, is a native of Montreal, Canada.
 He has toured the U.S. and South America and has performed with renowned artists including Marvin Hamlisch, Nestor Torres and Tito Puente, Jr. A talented composer and arranger, Chaim composes many new Latin-Klezmer arrangements which have been performed and recorded by KCO.
 He has led bands for cruise ships and worked as a studio musician for radio and television commercials.
 Chaim holds a bachelor of music from the University of North Texas, where he studied with jazz trumpeter Donald Byrd.